mramshaw/Python_Benchmarks/README.md

 - [x] Ensure code conforms to `pylint`, `pycodestyle` and `pydocstyle` (at least as far as `benchmark` permits)
 - [x] Add test for `range` versus `xrange`
-- [x] Add test for Explicit funtion return versus Default function return
+- [x] Add test for Explicit function return versus Default function return
+- [ ] Find an alternative for Python 3; also memory profiling
 - [ ] Add some more benchmarks